top of page

 In April 2021, Masirah Oil announced that following the successful drilling of two Yumna Field development wells, it has completed drilling three exploration prospects that were located near to the Yumna Field, offshore in the Arabian Sea – Zakhera, Yumna East and Yumna North.
 The results confirmed the extent of the good quality Lower Aruma sandstone and will help refine MOL’s understanding of the trap mechanisms in the area.

 In the fourth quarter of 2022, Masirah Oil commenced a drilling campaign which was completed in early 2023.
 The drilling campaign consisted of a workover of the Yumna-3 well to replace the electrical submersible pump and drilling of the Yumna-4 well, which was completed for production.
 Drilling of the well reached a total depth of 3,416 metres.
-Oil shows were encountered in the Khufai Formation and 16.5 metres of core was recovered from the formation and had been sent to a laboratory for detailed analysis.
-Results of the core analysis will likely determine if additional drilling/evaluation of this Khufai prospect is justified.

 bottom of page